Metacello/metacello/docs/MetacelloScriptingAPI.md

 version of dependent projects loaded.
 However under the following
 conditions:

-* Your application may depend upon a specific version (or range of versions) for a project.
 * You may be actively developing a particular version of a project and you don't want the project upgraded (or downgraded) out from under you.